Singularities of the Chern-Ricci flow: A priori estimates

 Up to increasing $A>0$ if necessary, so that

-since $\psi_0\leq 0$ we obtain, at $(t_0,x_0)$, The second term is uniformly bounded from above thanks to Theorem~\ref{thm: C0estimate}.
-Since $-by+\log y$ is bounded from above for $y>0$, we obtain that $H$ attains a uniform bound at $(t_0,x_0)$.
-This finishes the proof.
+and since $\psi_0\leq 0$, we obtain, at $(t_0,x_0)$, The second term is uniformly bounded from above by Theorem~\ref{thm: C0estimate}.
+Since $-\gamma y+\log y$ is bounded from above for $y>0$, we conclude that $H$ achieves a uniform bound at $(t_0,x_0)$.
+This completes the proof.

 \end{proof}